jubins/Deep-Learning-Udacity/RL-Quadcopter-2/README.md

 # Deep RL Quadcopter Controller

+*Teach a Quadcopter How to Fly!*

-In this project, I have designed an agent to autonomously land a quadcopter using a reinforcement learning algorithm.
-Please follow below instructions to execute this project.
+In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!

 ## Project Instructions